 Frankie Goes To Hollywood - The Power of Love

 This was the third single from their debut album and also the third consecutive No.1 which rounded up a successful year for FGTH.
-This song is often referenced as a Christmas single due to the music video that features Nativity and also because it was released ahead of Xmas in 1984.
-In tone it was also different then the previous which were louder made for clubland.
+This song is often referenced as a Christmas single due to the music video that features Nativity, and also because it was released ahead of Xmas in 1984.
+In tone, it was also different from the previous, which were louder made for clubland.
 The song went platinum in Canada, Germany, New Zealand and triple Platinum in their native UK.

 Frankie Goes To Hollywood - Welcome To The Pleasuredome